-The MFL department aims to promote the study of foreign languages (French and Spanish) by making them interesting, enjoyable, relevant, accessible and challenging to all pupils.
+The MFL department aims to promote the study of Foreign Languages (French and Spanish) by making them interesting, enjoyable, relevant, accessible and challenging to all pupils.

 In year 7 pupils cover the topics of Self, Family and Hobbies.
-They learn how to use everyday language for communication in the classroom.
-By the end of year 7 pupils are able to use the present tense and are able to give simple opinions and details about themselves and others.
+They learn how to use everyday language for communication in the classroom and by the end of year 7 pupils are able to give simple opinions and details about themselves and others.

-Pupils who have only studied French as their foreign language can choose GCSE French.
-Those pupils who have studied French and Spanish can choose to study one or both of these languages to GCSE level.
+Pupils who have only studied French as their Foreign Language can choose GCSE French.
+Pupils who have studied French and Spanish can choose to study one or both of these languages to GCSE level.